RCAF Station Jarvis: Instruction

-In November 1941 night aerial instruction was introduced and on some occasions aerial training took place 24 hours per day.
-By 1943 bombing and gunnery courses had been lengthened.
-Air Bomber trainee LAC Edmon Ryerse spent 36 hours in the air in 1943 during which time he dropped 86 practice bombs and fired 1,600 rounds of .303 ammunition from a Bolingbroke.
+In November 1941, night aerial instruction was introduced, and on some occasions aerial training took place 24 hours per day.
+By 1943, bombing and gunnery courses had been lengthened.
+Air Bomber trainee LAC Edmon Ryerse spent 36 hours in the air in 1943, during which time he dropped 86 practice bombs and fired 1,600 rounds of .303 ammunition from a Bolingbroke.

 Bombing and gunnery trainees were required to master other skills as well.
 For example, to meet the standard for the Aircraft Recognition skill they had to learn to visually identify 72 different types of aircraft.

 Airmen and airwomen of 1 B&GS

 A large number of American volunteers served as staff pilots at the school.
-Staff pilots flew a target tow aircraft, or flew a bomber for trainee gunners and bomb aimers.
+Staff pilots flew a target-tow aircraft, or flew a bomber for trainee gunners and bomb aimers.
 In January 1941, 55 of the 70 staff pilots at Jarvis were Americans.
 On 19 May 1942, 23 American staff pilots and 11 other American airmen stationed at Jarvis resigned from the RCAF and left to join the United States Army Air Corps.

 The first trainees at Jarvis were Canadians, followed by Australians, British, Newfoundlanders, New Zealanders, Norwegians, and Poles in early 1941.
-In 1942 a Belgian trainee graduated.
+In 1942, a Belgian trainee graduated.

 Women were admitted to the Royal Canadian Air Force in 1941 as members of the Women's Division - the WDs.
-The first WDs, 70 in number, arrived at Jarvis on 27 April 1942, and within six months airwomen were serving in many areas of the station including the control tower, the bomb plotting office, the kitchens, and the stores.
+The first WDs, 70 in number, arrived at Jarvis on 27 April 1942, and within six months airwomen were serving in many areas of the station, including the control tower, the bomb plotting office, the kitchens, and the stores.
 Airwomen were not permitted to serve as aircrew.

 A key member of the famous "Dambusters" (No. 617 Squadron RAF) trained at Jarvis: RCAF navigator, Harlo “Terry” Taerum.
 In May 1943, in Operation Chastise, commonly known as the "Dambusters Raid," he successfully navigated the lead Avro Lancaster bomber (piloted by Guy Gibson), at night and at very low level, to its target, a German power dam.
 Raised on a farm near Milo, Alberta, he was killed on a later raid in September 1943.

 Facilities

-The school's facilities included an airfield and camp, marine units at Port Dover and the mouth of Nanticoke Creek, and a 29-kilometer-long bombing and gunnery range over Lake Erie.
-Individual bombing targets were located along the shoreline at Evans' Point, Peacock Point, Port Ryerse, and Turkey Point, and there was a land target 6 kilometers north of Hagersville.
+The school's facilities included an airfield and camp, marine units at Port Dover and the mouth of Nanticoke Creek, and a 29-kilometre-long bombing and gunnery range over Lake Erie.
+Individual bombing targets were located along the shoreline at Evans' Point, Peacock Point, Port Ryerse, and Turkey Point, and there was a land target 6 kilometres north of Hagersville.
 Observation towers, quadrant huts, secondary control towers, and motor transport sections were associated with these targets.

 A gunnery range featuring a gun turret mounted on rails was installed on leased property at Hoover's Point.

 The airfield, marine units, and bombing and gunnery ranges were connected by a private telephone network.